c4em/collei/README.md

 <img src="https://files.catbox.moe/hfsub8.png">

 <h3>Paste your cookies in the repository secret</h3>
-Create a new secret called <code>GENSHIN_COOKIES</code> or <code>STARRAIL_COOKIES</code> respectively and paste your cookies.
-If both your Star Rail and Genshin accounts are connected to the same Hoyoverse account, paste the same cookie in each. <br>
-<b> If you don't have an account for one of the games, skip setting the cookie secret.
-Collei will only try to
-claim the rewards for games you provide her with and may fail otherwise.</b>
+If you play Genshin Impact, set a secret called <code>GENSHIN_COOKIES</code>, if you play Honkai Star Rail set the cookie <code>STARRAIL_COOKIES</code>.
+You can also set both if you play both.
+If they are linked to different accounts, that is also fine, just repeat the previous step to obtain the cookie for the other account.
 <img src="https://files.catbox.moe/1bvc55.png">

 <h3>Give the action write permissions</h3>